near/threshold-signatures/README.md

 Run ``cargo test`` to run all the built-in test cases.
 Some the tests might take some time to run as they require running complex protocols with multiple participants at once.

 # Benchmarks
-* Benchmarks with 8 nodes -- TODO
+* Benchmarks with 8 nodes -- TODO: https://github.com/near/threshold-signatures/issues/8

 # Acknowledgements
 This implementation relies on